Arif-PhyChem/txl_fusion/README.md

-# TXL Fusion PCA50: code release
+# TXL Fusion: code release

 This repository contains the code accompanying the manuscript **TXL Fusion: A Hybrid Machine Learning Framework Integrating Chemical Heuristics and Large Language Models for Topological Materials Discovery**.

 The preprint is available here https://arxiv.org/abs/2511.04068

-This repository provides the PCA50 TXL Fusion implementation used for semantic--numerical fusion in the manuscript.
+This repository provides the TXL Fusion implementation used for semantic--numerical fusion in the manuscript.
 Trained checkpoints, generated predictions, cached embeddings, and database-derived data artifacts are not redistributed.

 TXL Fusion combines three sources of evidence for three-class topological-material classification:

 - composition-based heuristic/topogivity scores,
 - numerical and chemistry descriptors trained with XGBoost,
 - semantic embeddings from a fine-tuned SciBERT encoder compressed to 50 PCA components and fused with numerical descriptors.

-This is a **code-only release**.
-It intentionally does **not** redistribute the training data, held-out data, trained model checkpoints, cached embeddings, or generated prediction files.

 ## License